 I can hardly believe Easter is so quickly approaching.
 Our family always has a large Easter gathering to celebrate.
 I’ve been busy making these cute Easter Utensil Holders from Burlap to add extra color and décor to our dinner table.
 This DIY burlap utensil holder is easy to make and an inexpensive Easter table setting.
 They serve as pretty Easter place settings and decorations all at once.
 I think they are just so adorable!
-These DIY Easter place settings can be used year after year.
+These homemade place settings for Easter can be used year after year.

 - Burlap – each utensil holder will need about 5” x 15”

 - Paint – your choice of color and white

 If you don’t have a sewing machine, you can use a hot glue gun instead to glue the pocket pieces together and attach the ribbon.

 How To Make Utensil Holder For Silverware (Out of Burlap)

 To make each burlap utensil holder, begin by cutting the burlap into pieces about 5” wide and 15” long.
 Cut enough pieces to create as many utensil holders as you need.